SriJayaVaishnavi/web_dev/README.md

 # DocSpot

-DocSpot is a web development project that organizes HTML, CSS, PHP, JS, and image files into their respective directories.
-This project serves as a template for structuring web projects, making it easier to manage and maintain.
+This web development project organizes HTML, CSS, PHP, JS, and image files into their respective directories.
+This project helps booking appointment for the patient to the respective specialists.

 ## Project Structure